-Figure out a plan for these two aspects and the financial problems that your neighbour faced won’t be faced by you or your kids.
+Figure out a plan for these two aspects and the financial problems that your neighbor faced won’t be faced by you or your kids.

 As a parent, you will always want what’s best for your children.
-You teach them how to behave, get admissions in the best school in town, put them in chess, swimming, basketball, football or archery classes to ensure they learn and grow to be successful in life.
+You teach them how to behave, get admissions to the best school in town, and put them in chess, swimming, basketball, football, or archery classes to ensure they learn and grow to be successful in life.

 While you teach and make them better and smarter, you’re probably forgetting (ignoring) to educate them about money.

 Money is a personal subject, it’s not hard to teach but most parents ignore this subject because they believe – Money is the Root of All Evil.
 Remember this: Money is neutral, what we do with it is Good or Bad.

 What we do with money depends on what we learn about money.
 So make sure you teach your kids the importance of money so they don’t spend much and invest much more.

 To ensure your child’s financial future is bright, this article will be divided into two parts: